Gaston900/PSArcadeClassic/README.md

 Removed the black border on NeoGeo systems, now has full screen.

-Removed warning screen.

-Removed Startups, Loading, Decryption screen texts.
+Removed warning screen, startups, Loading, Decryption screen texts.

 Removed the following annoying messages: “WRONG LENGTH”, “NO_DUMP”, “WRONG CHECKSUMS”, “BAD_DUMP” And “THE PARENT FILE DOES NOT EXIST”.